Jim Sheddan: Service with No. 486 Squadron

 In September 1942, Sheddan was duly posted to the Typhoon-equipped No. 486 Squadron, the flying personnel of which were mostly New Zealanders.
 At the time it was engaged in attacks on German shipping, raids on Luftwaffe airfields in France, night-fighting duties, and spotting for air-sea rescue missions.

 On 3 October the following year, Sheddan's Typhoon was damaged by anti-aircraft fire while he was flying a mission to France.
 Forced to ditch his Typhoon in the North Sea off the coast of France, he received a number of facial injuries as a result.
 After spending 19 hours in an inflatable dinghy, he was picked up by a Supermarine Walrus seaplane which had spotted him drifting off the French coast.
 Due to heavy seas, the Walrus lost its port wing float as it attempted to take off.
 Sheddan and one of the Walrus's crew had to go onto the starboard wing to act as a counterweight to compensate for the missing float as the aircraft began to taxi along the sea's surface towards England.
 Eventually, it was met by an air-sea rescue launch and towed the rest of the way to safety.

 In spring 1944, No. 486 Squadron began converting to the Hawker Tempest fighter and started flying operations to France in preparation for the forthcoming landings at Normandy.
 As the Tempest was the fastest RAF fighter then in service, when the Germans began launching V-1 flying bombs at the United Kingdom in June 1944, No. 486 Squadron was tasked with intercepting them as part of the RAF's countermeasures to this threat.
 Sheddan was responsible for shooting down a number of V-1 flying bombs in the period from June to August.
-On one occasion, he was slightly injured when he had to force land in Netherfield, after his aircraft was damaged when shooting down a flying bomb.
+On one occasion, he was slightly injured when he had to force land at Netherfield, after his aircraft was damaged when shooting down a flying bomb.
 During his one-month recuperation in hospital, he met his future wife.
 Soon afterwards he had surgery to remove a cyst from one of his eyelids that was affecting his vision.
 This was done by a London doctor instead of through RAF doctors so he could avoid the risk of being taken off flight operations.